toplmino4ik/rgcieasy/README.md

 # Really Grass Cutting Incremental
- The game inspired by Grass Cutting Incremental (Roblox)
+ty mrredshark for this game